aaSSfxxx/r2-regressions/README.md

                       output before comparing it with EXPECT.
 Useful to fix random output to generate stable tests.
  * BROKEN (optional): This tests documents a bug which is not yet fixed.
+ * EXITCODE (optional): Check the exit code of radare2 matches.
+Can be used to check handling of invalid arguments.

 All uppercase variable names are reserved for the test system.